-An Oversight Board will be established.
-This will comprise representatives from each of the Administering Authorities.
-It will be set up by them according to an agreed constitution and terms of reference.
-Acting for the Administering Authorities, it will have ultimate responsibility for ensuring that BPP Ltd delivers the services required to achieve investment pooling.
-It will therefore have a monitoring and oversight function.
-Subject to its terms of reference, it will be able to consider relevant matters on behalf of the Administering Authorities, but will not have delegated powers to take decisions requiring shareholder approval, which will be remitted back to each Administering Authority individually.

-The Oversight Board will be supported by the Client Group, comprised primarily of pension investment officers drawn from each of the Administering Authorities, but will also draw on finance and legal officers from time to time.
-It will have a primary role in reviewing the implementation of pooling by BPP Itd, and provide a forum for discussing technical and practical matters, confirming priorities, and resolving differences.
+- As shareholders in Brunel Ltd we entered into a shareholder agreement with the company and the other shareholders.
+This gives us considerable control over Brunel Ltd - several matters, including significant changes to the operating model, are reserved matters requiring the consent of all shareholders. - An Oversight Board, made up of representatives from each of the Administering Authorities and two Fund member representatives, has been established.
+Acting for the Administering Authorities, it has a primary monitoring and oversight function.
+Meeting quarterly, it can request papers from Brunel Ltd or interrogate its management.
+However, it cannot take decisions requiring shareholder approval, which will be remitted back to each Administering Authority individually. - The Oversight Board is supported by the Client Group, comprised primarily of pension investment officers drawn from each of the Administering Authorities, but also drawing on finance and legal officers from time to time.
+It will have a leading role in reviewing the implementation of pooling by Brunel Ltd, and provide a forum for discussing technical and practical matters, confirming priorities, and resolving differences.
 It will be responsible for providing practical support to enable the Oversight Board to fulfil its monitoring and oversight function.